Pacific Lutheran University: Presidents

 The first President of the Pacific Lutheran University was Rev. Bjug Harstad.
 The entire university was housed in one building from 1894 to 1912.
-This building was formerly known as Old Main but has since been renamed Harstad Hall in honor of the founding president.
+The building was formerly known as Old Main but has since been renamed Harstad Hall in honor of the founding president.

-The 14th and current president of the Pacific Lutheran University is L. Allan Belton, appointed in 2017.
+The 14th president of the Pacific Lutheran University is L. Allan Belton, appointed in April 2019 after serving in the role as acting president for the past two years.